jeffThompson/FAQBot/README.md

 # FAQBot

-A bot that publishes randomized FAQs.
+A bot that publishes randomized FAQs to [@FAQGenerator](https://twitter.com/FAQGenerator).